gabesanjose23/azure-network-protocols/README.md

 <p>
 <img src="Screenshot 2025-02-11 183345.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
-<p>Step 7- Here I am going to set a rule on the firewall for the network to block incoming traffic from the ICMP.You can configure this by going into the azure portal ,navigating into the linux VM and going into the network setting.
+<p>Step 7- Here I am going to set a rule on the firewall for the network to block incoming traffic from the ICMP.You can configure this by going into the azure portal ,navigating into the Linux VM and going into the network setting.
 </p>
 <br />